-Participation (worth 5% of final course grade)
+Attendance (worth 3% of final course grade)

-You are expected to be present in class as much as possible to contribute to your group project.
-Participation grades will be based on your attendance in class and your weekly contributions to your group.
+You are expected to be present in class as much as possible to contribute to your group discussions.
+You will be given time at the end of some classes throughout the semester to meet with your group to brainstorm ideas for your upcoming assignments so attendance is particularly important during these classes.